Intrinsic Interleaving Distance for Merge Trees: Introduction

-The merge tree (sometimes referred to as a barrier tree~\cite{FlammHofackerStadler2002} or a join tree~\cite{CarrSnoeyinkAxen2003}) for a given space $\Xspace$ equipped with a scalar function is a construction that tracks the evolution of sublevel sets.
+The merge tree (sometimes referred to as a barrier tree~\cite{FlammHofackerStadler2002} or a join tree~\cite{CarrSnoeyinkAxen2003}) for a given topological space $\Xspace$ equipped with a continuous scalar function is a combinatorial construction that tracks the evolution of sublevel sets.
 For a given function $f: \Xspace \to \Rspace$, the merge tree encodes the connected components of the sublevel sets $f\inv(-\infty,a]$ for $a \in \Rspace$.
 This construction is closely related to that of the Reeb graph~\cite{Reeb1946}, which analogously encodes connected components of the level sets $f\inv(a)$.
 The contour tree~\cite{CarrSnoeyinkAxen2003} is a special type of Reeb graph for a simply connected domain.
-Both merge trees and Reeb graphs are related to the level-set topology through critical points of the scalar functions~\cite{Milnor1963}.
+Both merge trees and Reeb graphs are related to the level set topology through critical points of the scalar functions~\cite{Milnor1963}.
 Furthermore, the mapper graph~\cite{SinghMemoliCarlsson2007}, which has found considerable success in applications, can be viewed as an approximation of a Reeb graph~\cite{CarriereOudot2018,MunchWang2016,CarriereMichelOudot2018}.
 These constructions are referred to as graph-based summaries as the output object of study is always a graph $G$ equipped with an induced real-valued function $f:G \to \Rspace$.
 They have appeared in many contexts and applications over the last few decades~\cite{WeberBremerPascucci2007,OesterlingHeineJaenicke2011,WidanagamaachchiJacquesWang2017}.
+Similar concepts also appeared within probability theory as trees created through excursion sets of random functions, and these trees are shown to be related to random branching processes (e.g.~\cite{LeGall1991,Evans2006}).